rahulp1909/ShopBridge/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm run start:serve` for a dev api server.
 Navigate to `http://localhost:3000/`.
+Server side code inside the backend folder and the data stores inside the json files which are under the db folder.

+## Demo login details
+Demo login details - test1@gmail.com / password1 or test2@gmail.com / password2

 ## Code scaffolding